THE INSTRUCTOR TEAM

 Nick Nutu: INSTRUCTOR

 Nick grew up in the land of blue hills known as Massachusetts.
-At an early age he was building forts, igloos, biking, and wandering with his dog in the woods.
-His father taught him how to fish, ski, and of course, how to get “lost” in the wild.
-Nick has camped and backpacked all over the world, from the Appalachians to the distant jungles of Central/South America, he's foraged mushrooms with gypsies in Romania, worked on organic farms, and canoed the Amazon rivers.
-He is as comfortable as can be in nature.
+At an early age he was building forts/igloos, biking, and wandering with his dog in the woods.
+His father taught him how to ski, fish, and get “lost” in the wild.
+Nick has camped and backpacked all over the world, from the Appalachians and Sierras to the distant jungles of Central/South America.
+He's fallen in love with nature from foraging with Romanian gypsies, working on organic farms, and kayaking the Amazon rivers.
+He's as comfortable as can be outdoors.

 Nick studied Media Arts and philosophy at the University of Arizona, receiving his Bachelor of Arts.
-After college, he spent time in the desert learning Native American traditions and falling in love with horse back riding.
-Since then he has been on a quest to study with many different elders, working in sweat lodges and traditional ceremonies.
-When he’s not traveling the world you can find Nick exploring with his dog barefoot and foraging medicinal herbs around Mt.
+He spent time his time in the desert hiking, riding horses, and learning about Native American history.
+Since then he has been on a quest to study with many different elders, participating in sweat lodges and traditional ceremonies.
+When he’s not traveling the world you can find Nick exploring with his dog searching for medicinal plants around Mt.
 Tamalpais.
 Nick is Wilderness First Aid and CPR certified.

 Laura Avalos: Instructor

 Laura brings 15 years of experience working with children and a master's in counseling psychology.
 However, her most shining qualities include her caring nature, ability to connect with children, and dedication to the skills and knowledge Vilda teaches.

 Born in Costa Rica, Laura's childhood was full of outdoor adventures with her parents.
 Exploring tropical rain forests with her biologist mother and gazing at the night sky's immensity with her father.